FanHwa/SEGP9b_php/README.md

 # SEGP9b_php

-This repository contain all the php and html file that used for the 'medPal' project
+<p>This repository contain all the php and html file that used for the 'medPal' project</P>